 And I think, I think a good example of that is JJ watt.
 I mean, what he did a couple of years ago.
 Oh my God.
 Yeah.
-For the hurricane, I mean, just watching recent news on how the, how he was such a big influence on the coach switching and stuff like that.
+For the hurricane, I mean, just watching recent news on how, how he was such a big influence on the coach switching and stuff like that.
 Like when you’re still playing the game, I think the team’s value.
-And I mean, even when I watch, even when I watch watch, you know, football, soccer, you know, I don’t watch too much hockey, but I, I I’ve been to, I’ve been to a few games. when I, when watch these, I always tend to the player, doesn’t have to be the best player on the field.
+And I mean, even when I watch, even when I watch, you know, football, soccer, you know, I don’t watch too much hockey, but I, I’ve been to, I’ve been to a few games. when I, when watching these, I always tend to the player, who doesn’t have to be the best player on the field.
 Like there’s a lot of times that’s only one part of what makes a successful, a successful player.
-It comes down to, their morale, their, the way they act.
+It comes down to, their morale, and the way they act.

 Zach Colman (24:07):

 I mean, I’m a, I’m a, I’m a huge Atlanta Falcons fan, for instance. but I don’t hate the saints as a rival.
 I mean, because, you know, I think drew Brees is, is that is a down-to-earth guy.
 He’s, you know, really, you know, honest with the stuff that he talks about. and so, and even the text of what JJ, why is an example like you look at these certain players and you become fans of these players, which helped you become fans of the team.
 So I think that, what you’re saying is true.
 And I think my biggest downfall when I’m trying to talk to players, I’m very technical, you know, from the brand identity side and the marketing side, I feel like I get very technical with what I say to data, these athletes, but it does come down it at the end of the day, a lot of times it’s the small attention to detail things that brands look at in the, in the longterm LUNGevity.

 Zach Colman (25:02):